 The Dental Assistant curriculum leads to a one-year certificate.
-Graduating students are awarded the state of Oregon Expanded Function Dental Assistant (EFDA) certificate and are eligible for the state of Oregon Radiological Proficiency certificate.
+Graduating students are eligible for the state of Oregon Radiological Proficiency certificate and are awarded the state of Oregon Expanded Functions Dental Assistant (EFDA) certificate, after receiving their certificate in Radiology.
 Graduates also are eligible to take the national Certified Dental Assistant (CDA) examination, which is administered by the Dental Assisting National Board, Inc.